darrenmce/lunch-picker/README.md

 ####addItem(name, weight)

 Add an item to the current picker.
+Returns the full item.

 ```
 lp.addItem('burritos', 3); //probability weight relative to others